agoussia/godes/README.md

 * Speed of the Godes model compilation is high
 * Variety of the IDE with debuggers are available for Go and Godes as well
 * The Godes model can use all of the GO's features and libraries
-* Code Security - the Godes includes the  source code for the model,  Go is an open source project supported by Google
+* Code Security - the Godes includes the  source code for the library and Go is an open source project supported by Google
+* Godes is free open source software under MIT license

 ###Installation###
 * Download, install and test the Go at your machine.
 See instructions at http://golang.org/doc/install
 * Optionally install one of the free Go IDE (i.e.LiteIDE X)
 * Download Godes package
 * Test one of the examples provided

 ###Examples###

-####Simulation Case 0.Basic Features####
+####Simulation Case 0.
+Basic Features####
 During the working day the visitors are entering the restaurant at random intervals and immideatly get the table.
 The inter arrival interval is the random variable with uniform distribution from 0 to 70 minutes.
 The last visitor gets admitted not later than 8 hours after the opening.
 The simulation itself is terminated when the last visitors enters the restaurant.
 ```go
 package main